 \section{Summary and Conclusions}

-In this work, we have explored the DM implications of the Universe in the context of the 2HDM.
+In this work, we have explored the DM implications of the Universe in the context of 2HDM.
 In a local $U(1)_X$ extended version of 2HDM, the extra gauge boson $Z^\prime$ can play the role of DM, where we have considered an exact dark charge conjugation symmetry to ensure the stability of the dark matter candidate.
-In addition to the standard two Higgs doublets, there is an extra complex scalar which is charged under the local $U(1)_X$.
+In addition to the standard two Higgs doublets, there is an extra complex scalar that is charged under local $U(1)_X$.
 When this SM singlet complex scalar acquires a \textit{vev}, the $U(1)_X$ symmetry is spontaneously broken, and the dark matter (DM) gains mass by eating up the CP odd degree of freedom of the $U(1)_X$ scalar.
 The DM interacts with the SM particles via the Higgs portal terms.
 We investigate the possibility of freeze-out of such a DM candidate and check its detectability under different direct detection and indirect detection experiments.
-In our analysis of the DM phenomenology in our model, we have considered all possible theoretical and experimental constraints applicable to such a scenario.
+In our analysis of the DM phenomenology in our model, we have considered all possible theoretical and experimental constraints applicable to this scenario.
 Our choice of 2HDM parameters $\tan\beta$ and $m_{h_1}$ (mass of the non-standard Higgs doublet) is motivated by experimentally favored parameter space.
-In terms of the DM analysis, the thermalisation of the DM in the early Universe is ensured by choosing an appropriate strength of interactions with the SM spectrum, which in our case gives $\lambda_{S2} \sim 10^{-4}$ and $g_x \in [0,1]$.
+In terms of DM analysis, the thermalization of the DM in the early Universe is ensured by choosing an appropriate strength of interactions with the SM spectrum, which in our case gives $\lambda_{S2} \sim 10^{-4}$ and $g_x \in [0,1]$.
 The DM number density in the current epoch is calculated using {\tt micrOMEGAs}.
 The parameter space of our model, which satisfies the correct abundance of relic predicted by {\tt PLANCK} within 2$\sigma$, can be probed in future DD experiments.
 A key feature of our model is the existence of a viable parameter space in the dark matter mass range of $[40 - 60]$ GeV, even under strong direct detection limits.
 Generally, due to the resonance of the SM Higgs, some models allow dark matter masses around $62.5$ GeV, which is severely restricted by the invisible branching ratio.
-In contrast to existing DM scenarios in the context of 2HDM, where DM densities are either underabundant (inert Higgs doublet models) in the mass range $\leq 90$ GeV or very heavy (TeV mass), here we found a reasonable range of DM parameter space in the above mass range that is still allowed by DD experiments.
+In contrast to existing DM scenarios in the context of 2HDM, where DM densities are either underabundant (inert Higgs doublet models) in the mass range $\leq 90$ GeV or very heavy (TeV mass), here we found a reasonable range of DM parameter space in the above mass range that is still allowed by DD experiments using the non-standard Higgs doublet as a mediator.
+Such a parameter space for light DM mediated by a Higgs doublet is available for type I of 2HDM.
+Type II 2HDM does not allow a light scalar spectrum due to stringent flavour constraints.
+However, lepton-specific and flipped 2HDM can allow at least one light pseudoscalar or scalar corresponding to the Higgs doublet for a specific configuration, which can eventually result in a light DM parameter space.
+But the collider constraints of such types would need careful consideration.
 Further, we also explore the case for tiny values of the gauge coupling ($g_x$) where the dark vector boson may become a non-thermal DM candidate.
 We present the region of allowed parameter space accommodating such a very light DM, with masses in the few keV to GeV region, produced via the freeze-in mechanism and satisfying the observed relic abundance.